At a glance

 Asking for help can be hard for kids, but it helps build self-advocacy skills.

 It may not always be easy to identify what your child needs emotional support for.
-Some possible trouble spots include:
+Some kids have these trouble spots:

-Comparing himself to other kids and feeling that he’s not measuring up.
+- Comparing themselves to other kids and feeling that they’re not measuring up.

-Feeling that he’s not dressing, talking or acting like the other kids.
+- Feeling that they’re not dressing, talking, or acting like the other kids.

-left out of friendships.
-For example, he may not be included in conversations at the lunch table or he may not be chosen as a project partner.
+- Feeling left out of friendships.
+For example, kids may not be included in conversations at the lunch table or may not be chosen as a project partner.

 Keep in mind that younger children may not be as able to express what’s troubling them.
 And sometimes issues you think are problems turn out to be nothing.
 But there may be other issues your child doesn’t talk about or that you don’t anticipate.

-Helping your child get emotional support at school is multi-step process.
+Helping kids get emotional support at school is a multi-step process.
 Before you encourage a reluctant child to reach out, set the stage for success.
 Here’s how:

 Talk with your child.
-Your child may not only be reluctant to reach out, but he may also not know how.
-Speak with him about who he feels comfortable with and in what situations.
-If he needs support with teacher issues, who can he talk to?
-Is there an adult he likes and trusts?
+Kids may be reluctant to reach out.
+They also may not know how.
+Speak with kids about who they feel comfortable with and in what situations.
+If your child needs support with teacher issues, who is available?
+Is there an adult your child likes and trusts?

 Anticipate roadblocks.
-It’s possible your child may not get what he needs when he reaches out.
-Make sure he knows you’re available to brainstorm more solutions if the advice he gets isn’t helpful or the person he reaches out to doesn’t take his concerns seriously.
+Sometimes, kids don’t get what they need when they reach out.
+Make sure kids know you’re available to brainstorm more solutions if the advice they get isn’t helpful or the person they reach out to doesn’t take their concerns seriously.

 Debrief and monitor progress.
-Teaching your child how to reach out is only helpful if it works.
-Check in with your child to see how his efforts are going and whether things are getting better.
+Teaching kids how to reach out is only helpful if it works.
+Check in with kids to see how their efforts are going and whether things are getting better.